codebots-dev/codebots/docs/installation.rst

 --------------

-To install codebots, run this command in your terminal:
+To install :code:`codebots`, run this command in your terminal:

 .. code-block:: console

     $ pip install codebots

-This is the preferred method to install codebots, as it will always install the most recent stable release.
+This is the preferred method to install :code:`codebots`, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.